Can You Remove Moles?

 First and foremost, it helps to know what a mole is – especially as some people confuse moles and freckles.
-The NHS describes moles as small, coloured spots on the skin.
+The NHS describes them as small, coloured spots on the skin.
 They may be flat, smooth, raised or rough and can even have hair growing from them.
 They may fade or disappear with age, but if they change size, colour or shape, it can be cause for concern.

 Moles can become cancerous, triggered through UV exposure (from sunbeds or the sun directly).
 That’s why our dermatologists will always advise wearing daily sun protection, and to seek shade or cover the skin when the sun is at its strongest.
 Signs that you should have your mole(s) checked include those listed previously, as well as any itching, bleeding or crusting.
 There’s a bit more information on the NHS website.

 A changing mole can be a sign of melanoma, a type of skin cancer.
 While melanoma starts on the skin, it can spread elsewhere in the body.
-According to the NHS, the most commonly-affected areas are the back and legs.
+According to the NHS, the most commonly affected areas are the back and legs.

 Melanoma is caused by strong or frequent exposure to UV light, which can make the skin cells develop abnormally.
 If a mole looks suspicious, it can be removed (biopsy) to examine the tissue.